igorkll/ScrapMechanicTools-ModAPIs/docs/SComputers/Info.md

 * disk.clear - clear the disk

 ### display features
+* display.reset() - resets all screen settings, list:
+maxClicks, rotation, framecheck, skipAtNotSight, utf8support, renderAtDistance, skipAtLags
+* display.forceFlush() -
+it works like a regular flush, but updates the picture with 100% probability, ignoring setFrameCheck/setSkipAtNotSight/setSkipAtLags
+* display.setUtf8Support/display.getUtf8Support -
+default: false.
+it is necessary to enable utf8 characters for output, however, it may cause performance degradation when rendering text.
 * display.setSkipAtNotSight/display.getSkipAtNotSight -
 default: false.
 if set to true, the screen will not be updated for those people who do not look at it.